What's OnSUNDAY 26TH JUNE 2022

 See the variety of horses and ponies from the tiny Shetlands to the gallant Ridden Hunters.
 There are all types of breeds ranging from Arabs to Mountain and Moorland, Palominos to Welsh ponies.
 See the beautifully turned out horses whose owners and riders have spent so much time preparing for the event.

 All enquiries in respect of the Light Horse Section to Miss Emma Rushton 0115 8542710 (no calls after 9pm please) or via email: – firstname.lastname@example.org

 Various classes will be taking place during the day in the Showjumping arena.
-For details of the 2017 classes, please click on the Application Button – details will be available in the early part of 2017.
+For details of the 2018 classes, please click on the Entry Forms button, where they will be available from February.

 Heavy Horse Turnouts